chameau5050/Handling-Gro/MotorControle/Platform_IO_Board_Motor_Controle/README.md

 here we implement the All the motor controle part

-curently code is running on arduino Mega and can be edit whit arduino IDE or VS code
+curently code is running on arduino Mega and can be edit with Visual Studio code with Platform IO extension.